 “We’ve been told cash is king,” said Mrs. Lyons.
 “In our operation though, our ‘cash’ is the grass that we are able to grow, graze and regenerate.
 It not only produces the beef we sell but having a good strong mix of perennial grasses and legumes means we need to supplement our cattle less, it means we have soils that are building a good ecological capacity for life and the deep storage of moisture.”

 The efforts of the Lyons family were rewarded with a significant shift in the ground cover of some of their more vulnerable soils.

 “We’ve managed to hold the soil in place with the grasses and their roots, store more moisture for longer in the soil and protect the soil from the heat during summer,” said Mrs. Lyons.

 By keeping the soil on their property in place, the Lyons have prevented pollutants from entering water ways and washing out to the Great Barrier Reef Lagoon, where they can snuff out sea grass ecosystems and inshore coral reefs by reducing the amount of sunlight that can penetrate the water column.

-“Strong pastures, good quality water, living soils and high-performing animal all matched with the best quality of life,” said Mr. Lyons.
+“Strong pastures, good quality water, living soils and high-performing animals all matched with the best quality of life,” said Mr. Lyons.